hirosystems/stacks-repl/README.md

 ## REPL Usage

-After stating the application in a browser, users can use the live editor to interact with the Stacks API's.
-Navigate to the landing page where there is a live editor with an example method `getPoxOperationInfo()`.
+After starting the application in a browser, users can use the live editor to interact with the Stacks API.
+Navigate to the landing page where there is a live editor with an example method, `getPoxOperationInfo().`

-Stacks REPL helps you generate runtime resposes connecting to the stacks network.
-The sample interactive code and its response looks like this:
+Stacks REPL helps you generate runtime responses connecting to the stacks network.
+The sample interactive code and its response look like this:

 ![Example](../stacks-repl/get_pox_operation_info_example.jpeg)